Xcode for Windows: How to Build iOS and OSX Apps on Your PC

-You’ll also need an installation disc for Mac OS X. You can purchase this online from the Apple Store or, if you already own a MacBook, iMac, or Mac Pro, you can use the install disc you received with your computer.
+You’ll also need an installation file for Mac OS X. You can purchase this online from the Apple Store or, if you already own a MacBook, iMac, or Mac Pro, you can use the install disc you received with your computer.

 Once you’ve installed VirtualBox, open the application and choose to install Mac OS X Server 64 Bit.
-Provide the virtual computer with at least 2GB of RAM (if you have more than 8GB of RAM, choose 4GB+) and more than 30GB of hard disk space.
+Provide the virtual computer with at least 2GB of RAM (If you have more than 8GB of RAM, choose 4GB+.) and more than 30GB of hard disk space.

 - On the System tab, uncheck Enable EFI